Somali Armed Forces: Decline and collapse, 1978–1991

 The shift in support by the Soviet Union during the Ogaden War motivated the Barre regime to seek allies elsewhere.
 The need for a rethink was emphasized by a failed coup d'état in 1978, which appears to have been poorly organised.
 Barre and his advisors eventually settled on the Soviet Union's Cold War arch-rival, the United States, which had been courting the Somali government for some time.
 The U.S. eventually gave extensive military support.
 Following the war, Barre's government began arresting government and military officials under suspicion of participation in the 1978 coup attempt.
 Most of the people who had allegedly helped plot the putsch were summarily executed.
 However, several officials managed to escape abroad where they formed the Somali Salvation Democratic Front (SSDF), the first of various dissident groups dedicated to ousting Barre's regime by force.
 Among these opposition movements were the Somali Patriotic Movement (SPM) and Somali Democratic Alliance (SDA), a Gadabuursi group which had been formed in the northwest to counter the Somali National Movement (SNM) Isaaq militia.

 The armed forces continued to expand after the Ogaden War.
 The army expanded to 96,000 in 1980, of which combat forces made up 60,000.
 Thereafter the army grew to 115,000 and eventually to 123,000 by 1984–85.

-In 1981 one of three corps headquarters for the ground forces was situated at Hargeisa in the northwestern Woqooyi Galbeed region.
-Others were believed to be garrisoned at Galkacyo in the north-central Mudug region and at Beledweyne in the south-central Hiiraan region.
-The ground forces were tactically organized into seven divisions.
+In 1981 one of three corps/sector headquarters for the ground forces was situated at Hargeisa in the northwestern Woqooyi Galbeed region (Sector 26).
+Others were believed to be at Galkacyo in the north-central Mudug region and at Beledweyne in the south-central Hiiraan region.
+The ground forces included seven divisions.
 Allocated among the divisions were three mechanized infantry brigades, ten anti-aircraft battalions, and thirteen artillery battalions.
 The classified supplements to the CIA World Factbook for the 1980s, released thirty years later, show that the CIA estimated that the force had grown to eleven divisions by January 1984, and twelve divisions by 1986.

 In 1984, the government attempted to solve the manpower shortage problem by instituting obligatory military service.
 Men of eighteen to forty years of age were to be conscripted for two years.
 Opposition to conscription and to the campaigns against guerrilla groups resulted in widespread evasion of military service.
 As a result, during the late 1980s the government normally met manpower requirements by impressing men into military service.
 This practice alienated an increasing number of Somalis, who wanted the government to negotiate a peaceful resolution of the conflicts that were slowly destroying Somali society.